mikesmallhelp/wacat/README.md

 ![the second sub page](doc/test-application-picture-3.png)

-First the command finds two sub pages and goes to them.
-Then it fills the form inputs and selects from the dropdown menus of the each page.
+First the command opens Chromium browser and goes to the root URL, which was given for the command.
+Then it finds two sub pages and goes to them.
+In the pages it fills the form inputs and selects from the dropdown menus.
 Finally it pushes the buttons in the each page.
 Here is the command output:

 ```
 wacat test https://mikesmallhelp-test-application.vercel.app/

+Testing in url: https://mikesmallhelp-test-application.vercel.app/.
+Please wait...

 Running 1 test using 1 worker
 [chromium] › test.spec.ts:30:1 › test an application